Must-Ask Interview Questions for Every Job

 Learn as much as you can and relay your findings related to:

-If some of these things aren’t clear, this is a great time to ask clarifying questions.
+If some of these things are still fuzzy, this is a great time to ask clarifying questions.
 Doing so helps you determine if it’s a good fit for you, too!

 Although five years is a common timeframe, this question may be positioned more generally such as “How do you see your future?” or “How would you like to shape your career path?”.
 Regardless of how the question is phrased, the intention behind it is to determine how future-thinking you are, and whether or not you plan ahead.

-Now that you know the most popular interview questions and you’re prepared to answer them, don’t forget the basics.
+Now that you know the most common interview questions and you’re prepared to answer them, don’t forget the basics.

-Some lesser known best practices (like where to look when answering questions) can be found in our Ultimate Guide to Acing Your Video Interview.
-We encourage you to give them a read to perfect your digital interviewing skills.
+Some lesser known best practices can be found in our Ultimate Guide to Acing Your Video Interview.
+We encourage you to read through them to perfect your digital interviewing skills and answer any popular interview questions hiring managers may ask you during the recruitment process.

 Good luck!

 Research the company, review the job description, and practice your responses.
 Practice talking about your experience, skills, and specific examples of how you achieved success.
-Tailoring your answers to the role and company will help you stand out.
+Tailor your answers to the role and company.

-Provide a brief summary of your professional background, emphasizing your most relevant experience and skills based on the job you’re interviewing for.
-Focus on what sets you apart from other candidates and highlight achievements that align with the role.
+Provide a brief summary of your professional background, and emphasize your most relevant experience and skills.
+Focus on what sets you apart from other candidates and highlight any achievements that align with the role.

 Modernize your hiring process with expert insights and advice.